Monolith (Kansas album): Cover art

-As Phil Ehart, drummer for the band Kansas, shared with Jeb Wright (a legendary rock radio and print interviewer) in a Goldmine interview called "behind the paintbrush", Ehart told stories about the artwork for Kansas album covers and this is what he said about the Monolith album cover...
+As Phil Ehart, drummer for the band Kansas, shared with Jeb Wright (a legendary rock radio and print interviewer) in a Goldmine interview called "Behind the Paintbrush", Ehart told stories about the artwork for Kansas album covers, including Monolith:

 Bruce Wolfe, an artist that did a Levi’s commercial, did that album cover.
 He had done one of the first animated commercials on television.
 By the time CBS approached him, he had been doing some album covers.
 We had sent him the song “People of the South Wind” and he sent back this fricking painting … it was huge.
 It was not a drawing; it was a real painting of this Indian whose headdress was a space helmet.
 There were all of these overpasses that were broken and there were a bunch of Indians on the back that looked like they were at a Boy Scout camp or something.
 He did an incredible job.
 He took our logo and made it work.
 It was always a challenge to take that logo and make it look cool.
 He used the features on it and it really worked.
 Again, what an icon … it was a 9-foot-tall Native American chief wearing some sort of buffalo robe and a space helmet with horns.
 The guy must have done a lot of drugs, but we thought it was really cool.